Abdelrhman-Samir-99/Projects/Food Diary/README.md

     + Type and Calories.
   + know about his exact weight in the past 30 days.
   + Add records.
-+ Admin have all privilages of clients besides:
++ Admin have all privilages of the client besides:
   + Adding public meals

 ### Non-Functional Requirements ###